New York Marriott Marquis: Construction

 By May 1982, Portman indicated he would drop plans for the Broadway pedestrian plaza, citing large community opposition.
-The facade had to be redesigned as a result of the pedestrian plaza's cancellation.
+The façade had to be redesigned as a result of the pedestrian plaza's cancellation.
 The site had been cleared by mid-1982, except for the Piccadilly Hotel.
 That July, Portman had put together $15 million to acquire the site of the Piccadilly Hotel, which was closed immediately.
 Simultaneously, Portman Properties signed contracts with its lenders for a $221.5 million financing package, which would fund much of the $320 million cost.
 Equitable Life, Metropolitan Life, Manufacturers Hanover, and the New York State Common Retirement Fund would collectively loan $200 million,(composed of a $150 million first mortgage and $50 million second mortgage) while the city would loan the action grant of $21.5 million.
 The Piccadilly's items were then sold off, but its demolition was delayed in late 1982 due to a lack of proper permits.
 The Portman Hotel's foundation was excavated through blasting, which had to be timed to avoid interrupting performances at nearby theaters.